Catappult/appcoins-iab-sample/README.md

   <string name="wallet_missing">AppCoins Wallet Missing</string>
 ```

-The following method is the one used to redirect the used to AppCoins BDS Wallet store page.
+The following method is the one used to redirect the user to AppCoins BDS Wallet store page.
 ```
 @NonNull private static void gotoStore(Context activity) {
     String appPackageName = "com.appcoins.wallet";